numbersanalyst/yt-shorts-control/README.md

 ## How to use

 1. Visit a YouTube Shorts page.
-2. Look for the "Open as video" button added to the page.
+2. After the page loads, you should see the "Open as video" button added to the page.
-3. Click the button to switch to the full video view.
+3. Click the button to switch to the full video view in a new tab.

 ## License